Silk Road: The Five 'Stans of Central Asia

 DAY 27: BISHKEK – ALMATY (KAZAKHSTAN)

-Today we enter our fifth and final ‘stan, Kazakhstan.
-Depending on border formalities we should arrive in Almaty in time for a visit to the Holy Ascension Cathedral, which is made entirely of wood.
+Enter the fifth and final ‘stan, Kazakhstan.
+Depending on border formalities you should arrive in Almaty in time for a visit to the Holy Ascension Cathedral, which is made entirely of wood.

 DAY 28: ALMATY

-After a morning visit to Republic Square to see the Independent Monument and the State History Museum we’ll drive up to Medeo gorge, taking a funicular up to Chimbulak for some great views out over the highest ice-skating rink in the world.
-Later we’ll drive to Sunkar to learn about the old tradition of falconry – hunting with birds of prey, before returning to Almaty for our final night’s dinner.
+After a morning visit to Republic Square to see the Independent Monument and the State History Museum drive up to Medeo gorge, taking a funicular up to Chimbulak for some great views out over the highest ice-skating rink in the world.
+Afterwards, head to Sunkar to learn about the old tradition of falconry – hunting with birds of prey.